 You’ve successfully opened the VHD/VHDX file(s) without using any system utility and eliminated the chances of VHD/VHDX file(s) getting exposed to any risk or vulnerability.

-Kernels’ VHD Viewer is lightweight and easy to install tool available for free to download, it saves VHD/VHDX file(s) from any exposure to soft vulnerabilities and is highly suitable for those who face incompatibility with either file or system issues.
-To recover data from corrupt or damaged VHD/VHDX file(s) download Kernel for VHD Recovery tool.
+Kernels’ VHD Viewer is a lightweight and easy to install tool available for free to download, it saves VHD/VHDX file(s) from any exposure to soft vulnerabilities and is highly suitable for those who face incompatibility with either file or system issues.
+To recover data from corrupt or damaged VHD/VHDX file(s) download VHD Recovery tool.